 This is a pain when you use them in interactive Dashboard Reports because they need to stand out and shout ‘over here…click me’ so the report recipient knows they can use them.

-That’s why Combo Boxes K.O.
-Data Validation, with one small downside which I’ll come to later.
+That’s why an Excel Combo Box KO's Data Validation, with one small downside which I’ll come to later.

 How to Insert Excel Combo Boxes

 You’ll find Combo Boxes on the Developer tab of the Ribbon in the Controls group under the Insert icon.